SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 cooling and are willing to do the work to test for stability, overclocking may be valuable.
 Please do bear in mind that not all CPUs are created equal in terms of overclocking potential and that as such, your mileage may vary.

-At the time of writing, I chose the Intel 13900F CPU, which has 8 performance core, 16 efficient cores, and provides for 32 threads in total.
+When I built my workstation in 2023, I chose the Intel 13900F CPU, which has 8 performance core, 16 efficient cores, and provides for 32 threads in total.
 The CPU has 36MB of on-die cache, no graphics processing capability, and cannot be overclocked.
-I chose that CPU because it is the best available consumer-grade device within the Intel range that satisfies the requirements in this section.
+I chose that CPU because it was the best available consumer-grade device within the Intel range that satisfied the requirements in this section.
+As of September 2025, the CPU remains a good choice and as such is the recommended minimum spec.

 > Please note that while the CPU I selected is good in terms of consumer-grade hardware, it is the minimum spec for
 > meaningful AI/ML work.